Why is Delegation So Hard for Pastors?

 3. Focus on trust.

-If you don’t trust your leaders to do what you’ve been doing, then you might need to consider whether they’re the right people for your team.
+If you don’t have faith in your leaders to do what you’ve been doing, then you might need to consider whether they’re the right people for your team.
 But if you’re confident in whom you’ve chosen to lead alongside you, then I challenge you to start trusting them more and managing every process less.

 Only when you take these steps will you begin to see how freeing it can be to delegate to your team.

 You’ll have more time to play to your own strengths, your church will be better served and the Lord will be more fully glorified.
 But it all starts with facing the fact that delegation is a must.